feroldi/ricing/chapter1/item1.md

     $ rm long_path
     $ ls
     this/
+    $ tree this
+    this
+    └── long
+        └── path
+            └── here

 As you can see, only the symlink was deleted, whereas the original directory still exists.